EricBaldwinn/MasterMind/README.md

 3. Score Keeper: My first thought was to build a database to record new player data.
 Currently I record the players' name, total wins, and total games played.
 I built the PlayerInputs.jsx component because I need the player to be able to enter their name and on button click decide to record a new entry in my database if they are a new player, or if they are a returning player send back their game history.
 Everytime a game concludes on the modale button to play again I update the player's total wins and total games based on their playerName.
 Currently the database is local only, if I had more time I would have liked to deploy the database to an EC2 instance which would be able to record all players' data.

-4. Tests: I wanted to be sure the data I'm receiving from the Random.org API endpoint is correct, so I built server unit tests using Jest and SuperTest.
+4. Tests: I wanted to be sure the data I'm receiving from the Random.org API endpoint is arriving, so I built server unit tests using Jest and SuperTest.
 I was able to test if the data I'm receiving is coming in.
 I also tested is the data received is a number between 0 and 7.

 ## Tech Stack
 ---